Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/development_arc.md

 2. **Insufficient Emotional Depth**: Current interactions do not fully explore the emotional stakes involved in Isabella's relationships with Marcus and Sarah.
 Enhancing these moments can create a more engaging narrative, showcasing how their interactions influence her growth.

 ## Key Events
 - **Confrontation with Marcus**: Isabella faces a significant emotional challenge when she confronts Marcus about his policies, expressing her fears about their impact on vulnerable populations.
+This confrontation not only tests her resolve but also forces her to articulate her values and the ethical implications of their decisions.
 - **Collaboration with Sarah**: A key moment occurs when Isabella collaborates with Sarah on a policy proposal, highlighting their shared commitment to ethical AI practices despite their differences.
+Their partnership emphasizes the importance of dialogue and understanding in navigating complex ethical landscapes.

 ## Proposed Enhancements
 - **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
 For example, during a pivotal moment, Isabella could express her fears about the implications of Marcus's policies on vulnerable populations.